Clean Needle Technique Course: FAQs

 Answer: Applicants who are taking the CNT course for purposes of NCCAOM certification must request that the CCAOM send verification directly to the NCCAOM on their behalf by completing the appropriate form found on the CCAOM website (http://www.ccaom.org/cntcert.asp) and submitting it to the CCAOM national office along with a $10 payment.

-Answer: Some state boards will accept a copy of the CNT certificate directly from the applicant; others require that verification come through the NCCAOM along with the rest of the applicant's NCCAOM documentation; yet other boards require that verification come directly from the CCAOM national office.
+Answer: A few state boards will accept a copy of the CNT certificate directly from the applicant; some require that verification come through the NCCAOM along with the rest of the applicant’s NCCAOM documentation; and yet other boards require that verification come directly from the CCAOM national office.
 Applicants should contact their state licensing board to find out which method of verification is required.

 Answer: Certificates typically take from 6 to 8 weeks to arrive after course completion.
 However, an early certificate service is available, whereby applicants can receive their certificate within 1 to 2 weeks after course completion.
 Since this requires the expedited processing of an individual certificate, a written request must be submitted to the CCAOM national office along with a $10 fee.